Comparison with other Agencies |

 Meeting the child:Â Regardless of the nature of the relationship between the parties, agencies need to ensure that at the very least, the surrogate has the right to see and hold the child she carried after the delivery.

-Our job is to listen, to connect the dots between your needs and how we can best help you to have your baby.
+Our job is to listen, to connect the dots between your needs, and to determine how we can best help you have your baby.
+If you’re asking how much does it cost for a surrogate, we’ll walk you through every step of the process to ensure there are no surprises.

-To make an appointment with one of our counselors or physicians, please call us at (212) 661-7673, or send us an email at info@surrogacy4all.com.
+To make an appointment with one of our counselors or physicians, please call (212) 661-7673 or email info@surrogacy4all.com.
+We look forward to hearing from you.

 Secret Guide to Minimizing Surrogacy Costs